Meet Your Principal

 Mrs. Robyn Yarbrough

-Robyn lives in Buena Park with her husband of 31 years.
-They enjoy traveling, and are devoted Seahawks fans, making an annual pilgrimage (or two, depending on if they make the play-offs) to Seattle for a home game.
-Feel free to ask her why 12 is her favorite number!
-Her eldest son is a computer software engineer, and her youngest son graduated with a Bachelor’s degree in English and is working as a freelance writer.
-Both sons, of course, are CSUF Titans.
-They share their home with assorted lost and found animals; the current inventory being three cats and one very large dog named Bronn.
+Ms. Yarbrough lives in Buena Park with her husband of 35 years.
+They enjoy traveling, and are very devoted Seahawks fans, making an annual pilgrimage (or two, depending on whether they make the playoffs) to Seattle for home games.
+She has two sons, a computer software engineer and a high school English teacher.
+Both sons graduated from CSUF as Titans.
+They share their home with assorted lost and found animals who all claim to be listed on the deed to the house.

 Follow Mrs. Yarbrough on twitter @mi_roadrunners.